 Wait - Do We Even Need One?

-If you choose to repeat vows (even they can't quite hear what you're repeating, they'll obviously know what you're saying) or if you're confident everyone will hear your self-written vows, there may be no need for a mic at all, depending on:
+If you choose to repeat vows (even if your guests can't quite hear what you're repeating, they'll know what you're saying, because I'm saying it loudly first) or if you're confident everyone will hear your self-written vows, there may be no need for a mic at all, depending on:

-- How much ambient noise we're dealing with outdoors.
-AC units, generators, fountains, fast-moving rivers or waterfalls, birds, cicadas, passing trains, low-flying airplanes, wind, road noise... the more of these there are, and the greater their respective volumes, the more likely it is that you'll need one.
+• How much ambient noise we're dealing with outdoors.
+AC units, generators, fountains, fast-moving rivers or waterfalls, birds, cicadas, passing trains, low-flying airplanes, wind, road noise... the more of these there are, and the greater their respective volumes, the more likely it is that microphone(s) will be required.
 If you're not sure, I recommend having one on standby with your DJ.
-Or...
+Or if we're inside...

-- How the acoustics are in the room we're in.
-Where we have relative silence for indoor ceremonies, we must consider the acoustics of the space itself.
+• How the acoustics are in the room we're in.
+While we have relative quiet for indoor ceremonies, we must consider the acoustics of the space itself.
 Low ceilings, high ceilings, certain building materials like brick or glass, or the sound of a nearby AC unit or loud outdoor generator can all make it hard to hear.

-- How many guests there are, how their seats are arranged, and where we are in relation to them.
+• How many guests there are, how their seats are arranged, and where we are in relation to them.
 Some spaces are narrow, which require many short rows of seats that make it tough for sound to reach the back rows.
 Others may have fixed stages or fixed seating, which may simply be arranged far away from each other.
 (A good example would be an old theater where the first row begins many feet past a relatively high stage, where the orchestra pit is.)
 Situations like these demand a microphone almost invariably.
-Now imagine the opposite - an easily pliable setup like a concrete patio or open field and folding chairs.
-Simply setting up the chairs comfortably close to the ceremony space, moving your back few rows to the end of your remaining rows, or arranging your rows in semicircle will all help obviate the need for a microphone.
+Now imagine the opposite - an easily pliable setup like a concrete patio or open field with folding chairs.
+Simply setting up the chairs comfortably close to the ceremony space, moving your back few rows to the ends of your remaining rows, or arranging your rows in a semicircle will all help eliminate the need for a microphone.

 If, after considering all of the above, you decide that a microphone is a necessity, let me get my mic stand rant out of the way first.